n3s0/n3s0.github.io/content/feed/notes/networks/simple-residential-network-ftth/index.md

 the same network on the same channel.

 ### Device Connectivity
----

 All devices will be on the same network.
 Depending on what is supported by the device.
-It will connect to either the 2.4 G wireless or the 5G wireless.
+It will connect to either the 2.4G wireless or the 5G wireless.

 Ethernet connectivity to devices will be dependent to how close they are to where the router was installed.

 ### Internet Installation
----

 Technician will run the fiber to the home from either the pedistal or the overhead run that's available.
 Just depends on where that is.
 It may even